-- iii. a plat of the pit location on form C-105 - iv. if burial is in a nearby trench/pit, a separate C-105 showing the exact location
+- specified in the approved closure plan - iii. a plat of the pit location on form C-l05 - iv. if burial is in a nearby trench/pit, a separate C-105 showing the exact location

 Unless the permit transmittal letter requests an alternative maker to comply with surface landowner specifications, the operator will place at the center of an onsite burial a steel marker that